 Section 7318.
-Application Content and Application Eligibility Requirements.
+Application Content and Application Eligibility Requirements

-- (a) Applicants shall use the application made available by the Department, without modification.
-In the event any NOFA involves funding from one or more Designated Programs, the application may require the Applicant(s) to specify all sources and amounts of funding for which they are applying. - (b) An application is complete when it satisfies all of the following: - (1) The application includes a letter from the Applicant to the relevant local legislative body or tribal governing body that, pursuant to HSC Section 50675.7(e), notifies the body of the Applicant's intent to submit a loan application to the Department. - (2) The application meets all threshold requirements, as set forth in the NOFA, Section 7303.1, and the application. - (3) The application provides sufficient information for the Department to assess the proposed Project's feasibility pursuant to UMR Section 8310. - (4) The application includes organizational documents for each Applicant entity.
-Resolutions must be submitted within sixty (60) calendar days of the conditional award notification and in advance of Standard Agreement execution.
-Applicants are strongly encouraged to submit resolutions at the time of application to ensure timely access to funds as Standard Agreements will be prioritized based on the receipt and review of all required documents. - (c) The Department may reduce the score of an application that does not include all information necessary for scoring.
+- (a) Application shall be made on a form(s) made available by the Department, without modification, requesting the information deemed necessary by the Department to evaluate compliance with these guidelines and all applicable statutes, regulations, and similar rules.
+Without limiting the generality of the foregoing, with respect to any NOFA involving funding from one or more Designated Programs, the application may require the Applicant(s) to specify all sources and amounts of funding for which they are applying. - (b) An application shall be deemed complete when: - (1) The application includes a letter providing prior notification to the local legislative body, or tribal governing body, pursuant to HSC Section 50675.7(e).

-- (d) Applications shall be evaluated for compliance with the threshold and eligibility requirements of these guidelines, and applicable statutes, and scored based on the application scoring criteria listed in Article IV of the Super NOFA - Universal Scoring Criteria.
+- (2) The application meets all threshold requirements, as set forth in the NOFA, Section 7303.1, and the application. - (3) The Department is able to review the application and assess the proposed project's feasibility pursuant to UMR Section 8310. - (4) During the application review, Department staff may request clarifying information, provided it does not affect the competitive scoring.
+If documents required for scoring are not included, the application will not be deemed incomplete.
+However, failure to submit necessary documents, as set forth in the NOFA or application, may adversely affect the score of the application.
+Information or documents received after the application submission deadline will not be considered unless specifically requested by the Department. - (c) Authorizing resolutions of the governing boards of both the Sponsor and a co-Sponsor (except where the Sponsor(s) are individuals) shall be provided, and must be approved by the Department, prior to issuance of a Standard Agreement. - (d) Applications shall be evaluated for compliance with the threshold and eligibility requirements of these guidelines, and applicable statutes, and scored based on the application scoring criteria listed in the Universal Scoring Appendix to the NOFA.
 The applications with the highest number of points shall be selected for funding, provided that they meet all threshold and eligibility requirements and achieve specified minimum scores as identified in the NOFA. - (e) The Sponsor shall disclose on the MHP application whether the Project will be part of an application to TCAC seeking hybrid tiebreaker incentives.
 This election is irrevocable.
-Once awarded, the Department will not break up or combine project awards to accommodate a conversion to or from a hybrid project.
+Once awarded, the Department will not break up or combine project awards to accommodate a conversion to or from a hybrid project. - (f) For Applicants applying as Community-Based Developers, the entity must demonstrate in their application that they have community knowledge, commitment to long-term community investment, and population-specific cultural competency, all through a combination of the following: receipt of grant funds for services within the relevant neighborhood or community, cultural and linguistic competency on staff, a record of hiring from the community, and membership in or recruitment from a local Urban League (or substantially equivalent) organization.
+The sufficiency of the foregoing demonstration shall be evaluated in the reasonable discretion of the Department.
+The entity shall be allowed to define their served community within reason, for example by specifying a neighborhood geography of a specific number of square miles within the location of their central office, which area should include the proposed project.
+Applicants applying as Community-Based Developers must meet the following two eligibility criteria: - maintain their corporate headquarters within 10 miles of the proposed Project or have three deed-restricted affordable housing projects within 10 miles of the proposed Project; and - (2) directly provide at least two (2) community benefit programs accessible to the general public within 10 miles of the proposed Project.